 WP-Rocket is among the most popular choices when it comes to selecting a caching plugin.
 It is used by a lot of personal sites down to large corporate portals.
 It is a premium (paid) plugin which is considered one of the best in its categories.
 The reason why its so popular is because it includes a lot of features and advanced functionality.
 Its main goal is to optimize the performance of the sites by caching the assets and contents using special algorithms.
 It can also cleanup the databases, host the Google Analytics engine locally and also the included web fonts.
 WP-Rocket may also be used to achieve content delivery network integration with popular services.

 Database optimization is among the most effective measures that a WordPress site owner can take to speed up their installations.
 Extensions like WP-Optimize can be used to remove unnecessary values and tables that slow down the blogs.
 Common examples include trash posts, SPAM comments, post revisions and various junk files.
 When run at certain intervals (twice a month for example) the site will load faster.

 The plugin developers state that depending on the individual settings the following options and features can be disabled:

 RSS feeds, ReST APIs, emojis, jQuery migrate, embeds, dns-prefetch, wlwmanifest Link, shortlinks, Previous/Next Post Link in HEAD, .recentcomments Styles, HTML compression and invalid and malicious characters.

 WordPress Image Optimization Plugins

 WordPress administrators can also install a plugin which will automatically optimize uploaded images.
 This is done by applying lossless compression that will not degrade quality as much as lossy ones.
-Another method is to setup a plugin which will automatically scale the images to preset dimensions.
+Another method is to set up a plugin that will automatically scale the images to preset dimensions.